EU signs off on a watered down ninth package of sanctions

 Three banks, including Rosneft Bank, and four media channels are also included in the sanctions.
 The state-owned media companies will lose their broadcast licences in Europe.

-Opponents of the easing managed to achieve other important reservations: each deal must be approved by the European Commission on an individual basis, and all of them can be blocked for reasons of national security at the national level.
-Thus, Lithuania will be able to block the transit of Russian fertilisers through Klaipeda.
+Opponents of the easing managed to achieve other important concessions: each deal must be approved by the European Commission on an individual basis, and all of them can be blocked for reasons of national security at the national level.
+Thus Lithuania will be able to block the transit of Russian fertilisers through Klaipeda.
 However, Ukraine's Foreign Minister Dmytro Kuleba called the exceptions "a blow to the entire sanctions regime".

 US list

 The US has also introduced new sanctions in parallel with the EU this week.
-The highest profile name that will be included on a parallel US list released this week is oligarch Vladimir Potanin, one of Russia’s wealthiest men who has so far escaped sanctions as amongst his assets is NorNickel, one of the world’s leading producers of nickel and PGM metals that are essential for EV production.
+The highest profile name that will be included on a parallel US list released this week is oligarch Vladimir Potanin, one of Russia’s wealthiest men who has so far escaped sanctions, as amongst his assets is NorNickel, one of the world’s leading producers of nickel and PGM metals that are essential for electric vehicle (EV) production.
 Canada, Australia and the UK imposed personal sanctions against him, but not the EU or the US.

-The US Treasury has also sanctioned 18 organisations in Russia’s financial services sector, including the state owned VTB Bank, Potanin’s Rosbank, a leading commercial bank that until recently belonged to the French bank Société Générale.
-These sanctions “are part of the US government's efforts to further limit [Russia's] ability to fund its unconscionable war of choice against Ukraine,” Office of Foreign Assets Control (OFAC) said.
+On December 15 the US Treasury also sanctioned 18 organisations in Russia’s financial services sector, including the state-owned VTB Bank, Potanin’s Rosbank, a leading commercial bank that until recently belonged to the French bank Société Générale.

+“These designations, taken along with the Department of State, which is concurrently designating a prominent oligarch in Russia, his network, and more than 40 additional persons linked to the Government of the Russian Federal (GoR), are part of the US government’s efforts to further limit the GoR’s ability to fund its unconscionable war of choice against Ukraine.
+Today’s actions also broadly complement those of our international partners," OFAC said in a statement.

-The West has been cautious about sanctioning metal companies after aluminium prices spiked in 2018 when comprehensive sanctions were placed on oligarch Oleg Deripaska and his RusAl metals company.
+The West has been cautious about sanctioning metal companies after aluminium prices spiked in 2018 when comprehensive sanctions were imposed on oligarch Oleg Deripaska and his RusAl metals company.
 Those sanctions were eventually dropped as unworkable.
 Shortly after the start of the war in Ukraine, nickel rose in price by 40% on fears that Potanin and NorNickel would get caught up in the sanctions.
 Deripaska is also a major shareholder in NorNickel.

-Norilsk Nickel produces at least 5% of the world's nickel (high-strength steels, batteries), 40% of the world's palladium (industrial and automotive catalysts), as well as a lot of "energy transition metals" - cobalt (permanent magnets for electric motors) and copper (electric motor windings).
+Norilsk Nickel produces at least 5% of the world's nickel (high-strength steels, batteries), 40% of the world's palladium (industrial and automotive catalysts), as well as a lot of "energy transition metals" such as cobalt (permanent magnets for electric motors) and copper (electric motor windings).

 Also among those targeted by sanctions is Potanin’s ex-wife Ekaterina Potanina.
 His yacht has been sanctioned too.
 The updated sanctions list includes Deputy Prime Minister Andrei Belousov and Russian Railways CEO Oleg Belozyorov.